OpenSaucedHub/advanced-git-sync/README.md

 # When you have github.sync.[entity].enabled: true, it means those entities will be synced FROM GitLab TO GitHub
 github:
   enabled: true
-  username: # Optional, defaults to GitHub username
+  owner: # Optional, defaults to GitHub owner
   repo: # Optional, defaults to GitHub repo name
   sync:
     branches: